Hermiona Asachi

-Hermiona Asachi ([aˈsaki], surname also spelled Asaki; December 16, 1821 – December 9, 1900) was a Romanian writer and translator.
+Hermiona Asachi ([aˈsaki], surname also spelled Asaki; December 16, 1821 – December 9, 1900), also known as Hermione Asachi, was a Romanian writer and translator.

 Life

 Hermiona was born Glicheria Melirato, the daughter of Kiriaco Melirato and Elena Teyber.
 She was later adopted by Gheorghe Asachi, her mother's second husband.

 Hermiona translated texts by Silvio Pellico and Benjamin Franklin into Romanian for her father's publication Albina Românească.
 In 1845, she moved to France, where she corresponded with various French intellectuals such as Victor Hugo, Jules Michelet and Louis Blanc.

 She was first married to Alexandru D. Moruzi.
 In 1852, she married the French historian Edgar Quinet, She edited some of Quinet's texts for publication, subsequently publishing under the name Hermiona Quinet.

 Asachi died in Paris at the age of 78.